fbef0102/Game-Private_Plugin/L4D_插件/Special_Infected_特感/l4d_ssi_teleport_fix/readme.md

         // AI Smoker will be teleported if distance from survivors is outside this range. l4d_ssi_teleport_fix_tp1_range_smoker "800"

-        // AI Tank will be teleported if distance from survivors is outside this range. l4d_ssi_teleport_fix_tp1_range_spitter "800"
+        // AI Spitter will be teleported if distance from survivors is outside this range. l4d_ssi_teleport_fix_tp1_range_spitter "800"

-        // AI Smoker will be teleported if distance from survivors is outside this range. l4d_ssi_teleport_fix_tp1_range_tank "800"
+        // AI Tank will be teleported if distance from survivors is outside this range. l4d_ssi_teleport_fix_tp1_range_tank "800"

         // If 1, AI Smoker will be teleported.